-Local man looks for daughter 39 years after her adoption
+AMAZING UPDATE!
+Man finds his daughter 39 years after her adoption

 HANOVER, IN (WAVE) - Jerry Miller is in search of a girl.

-"40 years is a long time to just, show up," Miller said.
+"Forty years is a long time to just, show up," Miller said.

 Waiting for his daughter, just like he has for the past 39 years.

-"I'm trying to find my daughter," Miller told us.
+"I'm trying to find my daughter," Miller said.
 "I can't...
 I'm sorry, this is very hard for me."

 Miller trailed off, taking the time to wipe away tears.
-"She would be 39-years-old," Miller said.

-He has spent nearly 40 years, waiting for a girl he's only met for 40 minutes.
+He has spent nearly 40 years, waiting for a girl he only met for 40 minutes.

 >> More Community news from wave3.com

-Note: Editor's note: We have a great update to Sharon Yoo's story from Thursday.
-WAVE 3 News just learned Friday morning that Jerry Miller has found his daughter.
-Out of respect for the Millers, we'll let them re-unite and try to catch back up with the happy family at a later date.